choe220/bloomburrow/content/Culture/Subclasses/Circle of Wildfire.md

 | 9th | *Flame Strike, Mass Cure Wounds* |

 ### Level 3: Wildfire Spirit
 You can summon the primal spirit bound to your soul.
-As a Magic action, you can expend a spell slot or a use of Wild Shape to summon your Wildfire Spirit.
-It manifests in an unoccupied space that you can see within 30 feet of you and uses the [[Wildfire Spirit stat block|../../Enemies/Generated/Wildfire Spirit]].
+As a Magic action, you can expend a spell slot or a use of Wild Shape to summon your [[Wildfire Spirit]].
+It manifests in an unoccupied space that you can see within 30 feet of you and uses the [[Wildfire Spirit]].
 The spirit disappears after 1 hour, when it is reduced to 0 Hit Points, when you use this feature to summon the spirit again, or when you die.

 ### Level 6: Enhanced Bond
 Whenever you cast a spell that deals fire damage or restores hit points while your Wildfire Spirit is summoned, roll a d8.
 You gain a bonus to one damage or healing roll of the spell equal to the result.